End of an Ear

 Digital Draft Color Studies

-I used these color studies to explore both final logo directions more fully and better understand how each would function across different palettes.
-This process helped clarify the strengths of each concept and ultimately guided my final decision.
+At this point, I had difficulty choosing between two directions, an illustrated “ear man” and an ear record player concept.
+I used these color studies to explore both final logo directions more fully and better understand how each would function across different color palettes.
+This process helped clarify the strengths of each concept and guided my final decision.

 Final Design